 - A model snapshot is generated automatically by EF Core when you build your project, and is stored in a file named

 - The model snapshot is one of the 3 migration files.

 - The file is added to the Migrations folder when the first migration is created, and updated with each subsequent migration.

-In previous versions, this information was stored in the database, which resulted in the need to query the database prior to scaffolding the code for a new migration.
-It was also stored as part of each individual migration as a resource file (.resx) per migration.
+In previous versions, this information was stored in the database, which resulted in the need to query the database before scaffolding the code for a new migration.
+It was also stored as part of each migration as a resource file (.resx) per migration.

 - If you delete a migration file in EF Core, the snapshot and migrations will be left out of kilter.
-For this reason, you are advised to get yourself into the practice of only ever use the
+For this reason, you are advised to get yourself into the practice of only ever using the

-- Having said that, if you do inadvertently delete a migration file from the migrations folder, EF Core will recognise this and revert the snapshot for you.
+- Having said that, if you do inadvertently delete a migration file from the migrations folder, EF Core will recognize this and revert the snapshot for you.